February is Dental Health Month!

 February is National Dental Health month for pets.
 Nearly all pets need professional dental cleanings periodically.
 But what does this mean and what happens when your pet has his or her teeth cleaned?

-Anesthesia is often the scariest part of having your pet’s teeth cleaned, but it is necessary and we do all we can to keep it as safe as possible.
-We need to be able to look at every tooth and we need to be able to probe the gums for pockets and to check all surfaces of the teeth; therefore, your pet needs to be asleep.
+Anesthesia is often the scariest part of having your pet’s teeth cleaned, but it is necessary in order to look at every tooth and to be able to probe the gums for pockets and to check all surfaces of the teeth; therefore, your pet needs to be asleep.
 Can you imagine trying to see all of this in an excited squirmy pet?
 Sedated dental procedures are a must.
 The risks of complications from dental disease far outweigh any risks from anesthesia for most pets.

-Once asleep, the teeth are probed and any problems noted.
-X-rays of all the teeth are taken so we can see the roots and surrounding bone.
-Any loose, infected or fractured teeth with evidence of bone loss or damage to the pulp are surgically extracted and the gums are sutured with dissolving stitches.
+X-rays of t the teeth allow us to see the roots of the teeth and assess any problems.
+If any loose, infected or fractured teeth are found, they are surgically extracted and the gums are sutured with dissolving stitches.
 A veterinary technician then uses and ultrasonic scaling tool to remove plaque and tartar and the teeth are polished with paste very much like what your dentist uses.

 This blog brought to you by The Patton Veterinary Hospital serving Red Lion, York and the surrounding communities.